Poojit-Matukumalli/Project-RelayX/README.md

 ## Overview :

-RelayX is a *desktop messaging platform* designed for *maximum privacy and security*, combining Tor networking with modern cryptography and a lightweight Flutter UI.
+RelayX is a *desktop messaging platform* designed for *maximum privacy and security*, without server dependence (Semi-Decentralized), combining Tor networking with modern cryptography and a lightweight Flutter UI.

 Key highlights:
+- No servers, messages are sent using tor infrastructure and user maintained RelayX nodes.
 - Anonymous multi-hop messaging through Tor relays.
 - X25519-based key exchange and HKDF session keys for secure communication.
 - Signed messages and timestamping to prevent replays.
 - Asynchronous communication for smooth UX.
-- Minimal metadata storage—your privacy, always.
+- Zero metadata.
+Your privacy, always first.

 ---